srinivassaitangudu/helpers1/docs/work_organization/ck.roles_and_responsibilities.md

 - The company has quarterly high-level goals
   - These goals are broken in short term goals (e.g., 1-2-3 weeks) and 2 months goals
-  - Each goal is described in terms of a complete list of EPICs in the IssueSpecs gdocs
+  - Each goal is described in terms of a complete list of Projects in the IssueSpecs gdocs
-  - Each EPIC is estimated in length (with or without a detailed list of Issues)
+  - Each Project is estimated in length (with or without a detailed list of Issues)
     - E.g.,
       ```
       Implement XYZ